moodlebox/moodlebox.net/content/en/help/download-the-disk-image.md

 If you wish, you can [support the development][3] of MoodleBox by [making an donation][3].

-The MoodleBox disk image is built on [Raspbian Lite for Raspberry Pi][raspbian] distribution.
+The MoodleBox disk image is built on [Raspberry Pi OS Lite][rpios] distribution.

 ### In case of trouble